-2.14.7 Tentative time of delivery of meals at schools from centralized kitchen.

-The meals are delivered from centralized kitchens to various schools within an hour.
+- 2.14.7 Tentative time of delivery of meals at schools from centralized kitchen.
+The meals are delivered from centralized kitchens to various schools within an hour. - 2.14.8 Availability of weighing machines for weighing the cooked MDM at school level prepared at centralized kitchen.

-- 2.14.8 Availability of weighing machines for weighing the cooked MDM at school level prepared at centralized kitchen. - 2.14.9 Testing of food samples at centralized kitchens.
+Weighing machines are available in each school for weighing of cooked mid day meal. - 2.14.9 Testing of food samples at centralized kitchens.

 It is mandatory for the school teachers to taste the meals before sending to the school students.
 Apart from this, Assistant Block Managers deployed at centralized kitchens also taste the meals before sending it to the schools.
-Monthly samples are being collected and got tested from NABL. - 2.14.10 Whether NGO is receiving grant from other organizations for the mid day meal.
+Monthly samples are being collected and got tested from NABL.

+2.14.10 Whether NGOs / Trusts/ Temples / Gurudwara / Jails etc. is receiving grant from other organizations for the mid day meal.
 If so, the details thereof.

-The NGO's engaged for serving mid-day-meal donot recieve any grants from any other organisation or officials.
+The NGO's engaged for serving mid-day-meal do not recieve any grants from any other organization or officials.

-- 2.15 Systems to ensure transparency and accountability in all aspects of programme implementation, - 2.15.1 Display of logo, entitlement of children and other information at a prominent visible place in school MDM logo, entitlement of the children and other important information has been displayed at a prominent visible place in each school through the charts being prepared by school children. - 2.15.2 Dissemination of information through MDM website
+- 2.15 Systems to ensure transparency and accountability in all aspects of programme implementation, - 2.15.1 Display of logo, entitlement of children and other information at a prominent visible place in school

+MDM logo, entitlement of the children and other important information has been displayed at a prominent visible place in each school through the charts being prepared by school children.

+2.15.2 Dissemination of information through MDM website

-All the information related to Mid-Day-Meal such as daily instructions/guidelines, administration setup, recruitment, tenders etc. are uploaded on the SSA, Punjab Website i.e. ssapunjab.org.
+All the information related to Mid-Day-Meal such as daily instructions/guidelines, administration setup, recruitment, tenders etc. are uploaded on the SSA, Punjab Website i.e. ssa Punjab. org.